Skip to main content

 Historically, the 225-liter size was set in the mid-19th century.
 It was about the largest size that could still be manipulated by hand, by a single soul if empty or a pair of strapping folks if full.
 Back in the day, the wines went straight onto ships this way, traveling slowly to their destination before being blended or bottled.

 Winemaker Matt Berson of Portland Wine Company tends to get about a dozen once or twice-filled new barrels every vintage for his label.
-He says he’s known to keep a barrel as long as it holds wine, a mindset a of vintners subscribe to as they’ve got enough to focus on as it is, let alone cooperage.
-“I like the micro-oxygenation that comes with the tight pores of French oak,” Berson says.
+He said he’s known to keep a barrel as long as it holds wine, a mindset a of vintners subscribe to as they’ve got enough to focus on as it is, let alone cooperage.
+“I like the micro-oxygenation that comes with the tight pores of French oak,” Berson said.
 “It’s subtle but something you don’t get with stainless steel, for example.”

 Berson doesn’t use any new wood in his cellar, but he likes the effects that come from the barrels that have a vintage or two to their name.
 Like so many winemakers, he’s constantly moving barrels in and out of his facility, jettisoning damaged or unwanted ones and making room for a fresh batch.
-Most wine regions have their go-to guy, a very specific drug dealer of sorts who slings in barriques.
+Most wine regions have their go-to guy, a very specific “dealer” of sorts who slings in barriques.

 Mark Stock